Table of Contents

 Customer Success and Churn

 Great customer success is perhaps the single greatest defense you have against high churn.
-Some of the areas where the churn rate is affected most significantly are during the Onboarding, Product Adoption, Customer Retention, and Product Expansion stages.
+Some areas where the churn rate is affected most significantly are during the Onboarding, Product Adoption, Customer Retention, and Product Expansion stages.
 All of these key areas are within the domain of Customer Success and by emphasizing outstanding service, you have the potential to dramatically reduce customer churn.

 Indeed, within these four stages lies a full 53% of all causes of customer churn.
 Put a different way, by mastering these four key stages you can reduce customer churn by more than half!